TysonStanley/tysonstanley.github.io/_posts/2019-07-21-BayesianSims.md

 If this were for a grant proposal or something similar, I’d probably want to try some different priors, ones that are more informed by pilot studies or other previous studies.

-For now, we’ll end with what we have and store it for future use.
+But for now, I'm going to stick with this and enjoy the fact that `data.table`, `tidyverse`, and `brms` make it something very complicated far less overwhelming.

+<iframe src="https://giphy.com/embed/6vWVzDv19i3MQ" width="480" height="431" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cheezburger-drunk-ron-swanson-6vWVzDv19i3MQ">via GIPHY</a></p>

 [1] Note that this is very different, though subtly, from that of